Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 ![ecm](../../img/wso_ecm_reset_button.jpg)

-The reset lamp, if lit, indicates a fault in the jammer system.
+The reset lamp (2 and 5), if lit, indicates a fault in the jammer system.
 Flashing indicates an overheating condition, in which case the pod should be turned off to prevent damage.